-5. Share the pulse to a colleague or to the Company pulses.
-Administrators can see all pulses created in an account, but managers can only see and use the ones that they have created them selves or that are shared with them.
+3. Share the pulse to a colleague or to the Company pulses.
+Administrators can see all pulses created in an account, but managers can only see and use the ones that they have created themselves or that is shared with them.

 You can share the pulse either by making someone the owner of the pulse or by sharing it.
 Being an owner of the pulse means that you have full access to see, edit and schedule.
 Sharing a pulse means that someone else will be able to see and schedule (but not edit) the pulse to their team.
 If you want all managers to have access to the pulse, add it to the "Company pulses" in your account.

-6. Save the pulse and when you are ready to schedule it, go to Questions > Scheduling.
+4. Save the pulse and when you are ready to schedule it, go to Schedule > Scheduling.

 When you create your own pulse you need to write the text in default language mode.

-If you don't add text in the default mode, the system won't know what text to show to users that have selected a language other than the one selected on the menu.
+If you don't add text in the default mode, the system won't know which text/translation to show users that selected a language that you haven't translated the pulse description to.

 For instance, say that you have an organization where multiple languages are used and you create a pulse including descriptions in Swedish, Finnish, and English.
 If you have a user that has the setting to get questions in Norwegian, the system would not know what language to display.
-If you write the default text in English, the Norwegian user would see the description in English.
+That's why you always need to add text in the default version.

-Therefore, we recommend you to use English in the default mode if that is the official language in your organization.
-Then you can simply add text for the languages you need.
+We recommend you to write English in the default mode if that is the official language in your organization.